z84n1r/COMP30026/README.md

 ?((()    ?())    (()    ?())) (1)
 2. A red node does not have a red child:
 ?(()    (?(())    ?(()))) (2)
-Task
+代 写COMP30026、C++
+代做程序编程语言Task
-Use resolution to prove tha代 写COMP30026、C/C++ 代做程序编程语言t these two conditions entail that a tree consisting of a non-black root with a red left child is not a red-black tree.
+Use resolution to prove that these two conditions entail that a tree consisting of a non-black root with a red left child is not a red-black tree.
 Q5 Informal Proof: Palindromes
 Assume the following definitions: